XenHat/SublimeLinter-contrib-lslint/README.md

 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].

 ### Linter installation
-Before using this plugin, you must ensure that `lslint` is installed on your system **and in your path**.
-To install `lslint`, do the following:
+Before using this plugin, you must ensure that `lslint` is installed or otherwise available on your system .
+To acquire `lslint`, do the following:

 #### Option 1: lslint standalone
 * Refer to [Makopo/lslint](https://github.com/Makopo/lslint).